josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 Mints", :pieces=>99}]]]
 ```

 Look at the _given_ NDS.
 Where are the `:pieces` data?
-How can we get to them.
+How can we get to them?
 Here you can use the knowledge you gained from "Step 1:  Understand the NDS"
 and "Step 2: Use `[]` to verify your understanding from Step 1" to confirm your
 understanding of the _given_ NDS.